fkirc/capacitor-build-safety/README.md

 - Forgetting to build/sync a web-build for the most recent commit (leads to outdated or broken apps).
 - Inconsistent or wrong Capacitor configs (can lead to broken apps, see this [issue](https://github.com/ionic-team/capacitor/discussions/1478) for details).

-`capsafe` is a simple command line tool that helps to prevent those mistakes.
+`capsafe` is a simple command line tool that prevents those mistakes.
-For example, an Android release build can fail with the following message if a developer forgot to sync Capacitor for the most recent commit:
+For example, `capsafe` prevents broken Android releases with the following message, if a developer forgot to sync Capacitor for the most recent commit:

-`Error: Current commit 25a7a56bca717226c048368925c19fad0bc13e69 is not equal to commit 8c8476eb77f67c52040eba0f09f0bb11f947d7f2 in android/app/src/main/assets/public/webbuild_commit.json.
+`error: Current commit 25a7a56bca71 is not equal to commit 8c8476eb77f6 in android/app/src/main/assets/public/commit-evidence.json.
 Did you forget to repeat a build/sync with Capacitor?`

 Similarly, `capsafe` acts as a foolproof check for developers who did not copy any web-app at all:

-`Error: android/app/src/main/assets/public/webbuild_commit.json does not exist.
+`error: android/app/src/main/assets/public/commit-evidence.json does not exist.
 Did you forget to build/sync with Capacitor?`

 Beside of native app-builds, `capsafe` is also usable for browser-based tests that run against the last web-build (to ensure that browser-based tests are always running against the latest commit).

+### How it works

+`capsafe` enforces the TODO

+- `capsafe write-webbuild-commit` generates a file `commit-evidence.json` in your web-build folder.
+This file contains the current HEAD-commit.
+- Naturally, Capacitor-commands like `cap sync` copy `commit-evidence.json` to native asset directories, along with all other web-assets.
+- Later on, during native app builds, `capsafe verify-commit-evidence` verifies that the current HEAD-commit is still equal to the commit in `commit-evidence.json` in the respective native asset directory.
+- `capsafe validate-config` is an independent command that looks for all `capacitor.config.json` files and checks for inconsistencies or common mistakes.

 ## Integration Manual